Transparency

 Conclusion

 American Express cards in Germany cater to a specific audience: users who travel frequently, spend actively, and value premium perks.
 The Gold and Platinum cards in particular offer a powerful mix of rewards, insurance coverage, and lifestyle benefits, but they come at a price.
-If you’re looking for simplicity, flexibility, or fee-free options, other providers may be a better fit.
+The Gold Card now costs €20 per month, or €240 per year, so it is only worth it if you actively use the travel insurance, rewards, and annual credits added in the March 2025 refresh.

 Frequently Asked Questions — FAQ